Frequently Asked Questions

 First, we'll schedule a diagnostic conversation (1-2 hours).
 For children under 10 years old, this conversation occurs only with parents.
 Next, you or your child will go through testing (6-10 hours) that involves remote and/or in-office-remote test administration.
 The tests may be paper-pencil or on the iPad/computer.
 Last, we'll meet for feedback (1-2 hours).
 This is a collaborative, semi-structured review of the results.
-You'll receive a copy of a comprehensive report that you can share with others supporting you or your child (e.g., tutor, therapist, psychiatrist, etc.).
-After our first meeting, it takes about 6 weeks to get the written report (partial batteries are less).
+You'll receive a copy of a comprehensive report that you can share with others supporting you or your child (e.g., tutor, therapist, psychiatrist, etc.) The written report is typically produced 2 weeks after the last testing meeting.

 WHAT DO THE TESTS MEASURE?

 A test battery is chosen to answer your referral questions.
 Areas that are typically examined include intelligence (IQ), academic achievement, attention, executive functioning, visual-motor, learning, memory, social-emotional/mood, and personality.
 Most tests are norm-referenced, meaning that they compare your performance to the performance of others as a way to determine where you fit compared to those with similar characteristics.

 I'm offering remote and in-office remote assessments during the pandemic.
 We can talk about the best approach for answering your questions while keeping everyone safe.
 At this time, I'm only able to see those ages 10 and up.
 Although school observations aren't possible, I can arrange for phone conversations with teachers to gather additional background.